Recoverable robust shortest path problem under interval budgeted uncertainty representations

-If $k=0$, the first and the second stage paths must be identical.
-The \textsc{Rec Rob SP} problem is then equivalent to the min-max shortest path problem (\textsc{MinMax SP}) in which we seek a path minimizing the largest cost in scenario sets $\mathcal{U}'$, $\mathcal{U}'(\Gamma^c)$, $\mathcal{U}'(\Gamma^d)$, in which $\hat{c}_e'=C_e+\hat{c}_e$ and $\Delta_e'=\Delta_e$ for each $e\in A$.
-The \textsc{MinMax SP} problem can be solved in polynomial time by solving a family of the deterministic shortest paths problems (see, e.g.,~\cite{BS03,LK14}).
-From now on, we will assume that~$k\geq 1$.
+If the recovery parameter $k=0$, then the first and the second-stage paths must be identical.
+The \textsc{Rec Rob SP} problem is then equivalent to the min-max shortest path problem (\textsc{MinMax SP}) in which we seek a path minimizing the largest cost in scenario sets $\mathcal{U}'$, $\mathcal{U}'(\Gamma^c)$, $\mathcal{U}'(\Gamma^d)$, where $\hat{c}_e'=C_e+\hat{c}_e$ and $\Delta_e'=\Delta_e$ for each $e\in A$.
+The \textsc{MinMax SP} problem can be solved in polynomial time by solving a family of deterministic shortest paths problems (see, e.g.,~\cite{BS03,LK14}).
+From now on, we will assume that the recovery parameter~$k\geq 1$.